Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 When monsters Essence Tap, they gain 6 stacks of exhaustion, reduced by their skill check result in the usual fashion.

-## Expose

-Make a melee Expertise attack against an enemy of your choice within your zone of control.
-If it hits, an ally of your choice (other than yourself) may make an attack of opportunity against that enemy.

 ## Guard

 Attacks against you by a creature of your choice have disadvantage against you until the start of your next turn.